Clint Eastwood: Spiritual beliefs and meditation

 In 1973, Eastwood told the film critic Gene Siskel, "No, I don't believe in God."
 In 2023, his daughter Kathryn stated, "Most of my earthly family do not believe in or worship God.
 They either have a lack of faith or reject the god in the Bible in favor of other idols or ideas."
-Eastwood has said that he finds spirituality in nature (as suggested by his Western, Pale Rider, 1985), stating that "I was born during the Depression and I was brought up with no specific church.
+Eastwood has said that he finds spirituality in nature (as suggested by his Western, Pale Rider, 1985), explaining that "I was born during the Depression and I was brought up with no specific church.
 We moved every four or five months during the first 14 years of my life, so I was sent to a different church depending on wherever we lived.
 Most of them were Protestant, but I went to other churches because my parents wanted me to try to figure out things for myself.
 They always said, 'I just want to expose you to some religious order and see if that's something you like'.
 So although my religious training was not really specific, I do feel spiritual things.
 If I stand on the side of the Grand Canyon and look down, it moves me in some way."

 He has also said: "It would be wonderful to talk with my parents again, who are, of course, deceased.
 It makes the idea of death much less scary.
 But then again, if you think that nothing happens after you die, maybe it makes you live life better.
 Maybe you're supposed to do the best you can by the gift you're given of life and that alone."

-In 1975, Eastwood publicly proclaimed his participation in Transcendental Meditation when he appeared on The Merv Griffin Show with Maharishi Mahesh Yogi, the founder of Transcendental Meditation.
+In 1975, Eastwood publicly acknowledged his participation in Transcendental Meditation when he appeared on The Merv Griffin Show with Maharishi Mahesh Yogi, the founder of Transcendental Meditation.
 He has meditated every morning for years.